dmsemenov/openai-attribute/readme.md

 # Laravel OpenaiAttribute

-Allow to define OpenAI generated attributes for Laravel model.
+Allows defining OpenAI generated attributes for Laravel model.
 Package currently support only `text-davinci-003` model but other options will be added soon.

 [![Latest Version on Packagist][ico-version]][link-packagist]